eiabea/tempea-api/README.md

 ## Develop

 ### Linux
-1. Mount the home directory of the pi on your pc
+1. Mount the home directory of your Pi on your PC
 ```
 mkdir raspberry
 sshfs pi@192.168.0.8:/home/pi raspberry